Permanent members of the United Nations Security Council: History

-Leaders of the five permanent member states at a summit in 2000.
-Clockwise from front left: Chinese paramount leader Jiang Zemin, US President Bill Clinton, UK Prime Minister Tony Blair, Russian President Vladimir Putin, and French President Jacques Chirac.
+Leaders of the five permanent member states at the Millennium Summit in 2000.
+Clockwise from front left: Chinese President Jiang Zemin, US President Bill Clinton, UK Prime Minister Tony Blair, Russian President Vladimir Putin, and French President Jacques Chirac.

 Based on the consensus concerning the Security Council's structure agreed upon at the 1944 Dumbarton Oaks Conference and subsequently at UN's founding in 1945, the five permanent members of the Security Council were the French Republic, the Republic of China, the Soviet Union, the United Kingdom, and the United States.
 There have been two seat changes since then, although these have not been reflected in Article 23 of the UN Charter, as it has not been accordingly amended: